Extracting high-order cosmological information in galaxy surveys with power spectra: Results and Discussion

+The derivatives of $\{P_{\rm pre}, P_{\rm post}, P_{\rm cross}\}$ with respect to cosmological parameters and HOD parameters are presented in Supplement Figures 2-4.
+We have checked and confirmed the convergence of our Fisher matrix result given the number of mocks available, demonstrating the robustness of our result (see Supplement Note 2 and Supplement Figure 5 for details).

-The correlation matrix for the power spectrum and bispectrum monopoles (only the correlation with the squeezed-limit of $B_0$ is visualised for brevity) is shown in Figure 2.
+The correlation matrix for the monopole of power spectrum and bispectrum (only the correlation with the squeezed-limit of $B_0$ is visualised for brevity) is shown in Figure 2.
 It is seen that $P_0^{\rm pre}$ highly correlates with $B_0$, confirming that the bispectrum is induced by nonlinearities.
-In contrast, $P_0^{\rm post}$ is almost uncorrelated with $B_0$, or with $P_0^{\rm pre}$ and $P_0^{\rm cross}$ on nonlinear scales (\eg, at $k\gtrsim0.2~h~{\rm Mpc}^{-1}$).
-This implies that the information content in $P_{\rm post}$ combined with $B_0$ may be similar to that in $P_{\rm post}$ combined with $P_{\rm pre}$ and $P_{\rm cross}$, which is confirmed to be the case by the results from the Fisher analysis presented below.
+In contrast, $P_0^{\rm post}$ weakly correlates with $B_0$, or with $P_0^{\rm pre}$ and $P_0^{\rm cross}$ on nonlinear scales (\eg, at $k\gtrsim0.2~h~{\rm Mpc}^{-1}$).
+This, however, does not mean that $P_{\rm post}$ is irrelevant to the bispectrum -- it actually is a mixture of $P_{\rm pre}$ and certain integrated forms of the bispectrum and trispectrum information\cite{Hikage19,reconEuler}.
+Therefore by combining $P_{\rm post}$ with $P_{\rm pre}$ and $P_{\rm cross}$, one can in principle decouple the leading contribution in the power spectrum, bispectrum and trispectrum.
+The integrated form of the bispectrum information dominates $P_{\Delta\Delta}$, which strongly correlates with $B_0$, as shown in Supplement Figure 6 (see Supplement Note 3).
+The fact that $P_{\rm post}$ barely correlates with $B_0$ implies that the information content in $P_{\rm post}$ combined with $B_0$ may be similar to that in $P_{\rm post}$ combined with $P_{\rm pre}$ and $P_{\rm cross}$, which is confirmed to be the case by the results from the Fisher analysis presented below.

+The cumulative signal-to-noise ratio (SNR) for power spectrum multipoles (up to $\ell=4$), bispectrum monopole, and various data combinations are shown in Supplement Figure 7, in which we can see that the joint $2$-point statistics, $P_{\rm all}$, is measured with a greater SNR than that of $P_{\rm post}$ or $P+B_0$, which may mean that $P_{\rm all}$ can be more informative than $P_{\rm post}$ or $P+B_0$ for constraining cosmological parameters.